RocketChat/helm-charts/rocketchat/README.md

 | `federation.image.registry`            | Image registry to use for federation image, defaults to `docker.io`
 | `federation.image.tag`                 | Image tag to use for federation image, defaults to `latest`
 | `federation.persistence.enabled`       | Enabling persistence for matrix pod
-| `postgresql.enabled`                   | Enabling postgresql for matrix (synapse), defaults to true, if false, uses sqlite
+| `postgresql.enabled`                   | Enabling postgresql for matrix (synapse), defaults to false, if false, uses sqlite

 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.